viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 # SMEs: Alexa Greenberg, Natalia Jacobowitz
 ---

-In this tutorial, you will learn how to use two Viam services together:
+In this tutorial, you will learn how to use three Viam services together:

 - The [data management](#the-data-management-service) service, which you will use to capture images from a camera on your smart machine and sync them to the cloud.
-- The [ML model](#the-ml-model-service) service, which you will use to tag and filter these images by detected object, and to train a machine learning model based on these images.
+- The [ML model](#the-ml-model-service) service, which you will use to manage and deploy a machine learning (ML) model based on these images, once you added tags to the images matching the objects you want to detect.
+- THe [vision](/services/vision/) service, which you will use to enable your smart machine's camera to detect objects defined in the ML model on its own.

-Working together, these two services enable to you train and continually refine an ML model that your smart machine can use to make intelligent decisions about the world around it.
+Working together, these services enable to you train and continually refine an ML model that your smart machine can use to make intelligent decisions about the world around it.

 {{< alert title="Tip" color="tip" >}}
 To get started easily, you can rent a rover through [Try Viam](https://app.viam.com/try), which is pre-configured with everything you need to begin this tutorial.
+Rover rentals are 10 minutes in length, but you can [extend your session](/try-viam/faq/#can-i-extend-my-time) as needed, or [re-use a configuration from a previous session](/try-viam/faq/#how-can-i-reuse-my-rented-rover) if your time expires and you want to start a new session.
 You can also use your own Viam smart machine as long as you have followed the [prerequisite steps](#prerequisites).
 {{< /alert >}}